 Upper Mustang falls within rain shadow, where dark rain monsoon clouds are blocked by the great Himalayas range.
 Mustang gets less moisture and lights rains sometimes which is why the country is dry and arid.

-Due to the increasing number of pedestrians, the arrangement of the tea houses, guest houses, and accommodation has become comfortable.
+Due to the increasing number of pedestrians, the arrangement of tea houses, guest houses, and accommodations has become comfortable.
 The cost of accommodation depends on the type of room you choose.
 A shared room costs less than a single, double or triple sharing room.

 This Restricted Area Permit (RAP) lasts from the time you leave Kagbeni (on this trek) until you re-enter Kagbeni.
 So in this magical Nepal Upper Mustang Trek, you only need 10 days RAP.